iannesbitt/readgssi/README.md

 ![Example 2a](https://github.com/iannesbitt/readgssi/raw/master/examples/2a.png)

 #### example 2B: horizontal mean BGR algorithm applied
+The flag to get rid of the skew (or any horizontally uniform noise) is `-r`, also known as background removal or BGR for short. `-r` has two modes, one set by `-r 0` and one set when the option after the `-r` flag is greater than zero.
+When this BGR option is zero, the program simply subtracts the average of each profile row from the array.
+When it's greater than 0, `readgssi` will implement a moving window mean, the size of which is set in **post-stack** traces. `-r 50` would subtract the average of 25 cells to the left and right of the current cell, for each cell in the array.
+This is, for all intents and purposes, the same as RADAN's "BOXCAR" method of horizontal noise removal, but much, much faster because it uses a `scipy` function.

+The command below does the same thing as above, except `-r 0` applies full width horizontal mean background removal to the profile.
+Note the difference in ringing artifacts and skew between examples 2a and 2b.
 ```bash
 readgssi -i DZT__002.DZT -o 2b.png -p 5 -s 5 -n -r 0
 ```
-The flag to get rid of the skew (or any horizontally uniform noise) is `-r 0`.
-The script does the same thing as above, except `-r 0` applies horizontal mean background removal to the profile.
-Note the difference in ringing artifacts and skew between examples 2a and 2b.
 ![Example 2b](https://github.com/iannesbitt/readgssi/raw/master/examples/2b.png)

 #### example 3A: (without) distance normalization